Area-53-Robotics/53D-High-Stakes-Notebook/entries/management/july-august.typ

 The Minnesota signature event will occur during July, during which many of the best VEX teams will debut their early season robot designs.
 We expect this to be a great opportunity for us to re-evaluate our overall robot plans to make sure they will remain efficient and competitive compared to other robots.

-Taking these factors into consideration, we created this gantt chart:
+Taking these factors into consideration, we created this Gantt chart:

 #image("gantt-charts/july-august-pre-1.png")
 #image("gantt-charts/july-august-pre-2.png")